Sometimes breakfast for supper is just so so so so satisfying. Tonight was one of those nights.

 - 1 teaspoon salt

-- In a large mixing bowl, whisk together mashed bananas, sugar, OJ concentrate, vegan margarine, flax meal, salt, vanilla, cinnamon, and almond milk.
+- In a large mixing bowl, whisk together mashed bananas, sugar, orange juice concentrate, vegan margarine, flax meal, salt, vanilla, cinnamon, and almond milk.

-- In separate smaller bowl, stir 'til combined whole wheat flour and baking powder.
+- In separate smaller bowl, stir whole wheat flour and baking powder until combined.
 (Or, if you're lazy like me, just dump the flour and baking powder into the first mixing bowl, and save yourself the time of washing a second bowl.)

 - Heat your griddle or non-stick skillet to medium/medium-low heat, and spray with cooking spray.

-- Serve hot with peanut butter, warm maple syrup, and sliced bananas.
+- Serve hot with vegan margarine or peanut butter, warm maple syrup, and sliced bananas.